Dr-D/learning-c/file/array-to-file/README.md

 cat test.bin
 ```

-You should find that the file looks empty i.e. there is no text visible, the number has been written to the file using a binary stream.
+You should find that the file contains the text information but does not show all the information for the struct.
+Try using something like emacs to open the file and you should see other information in the file not seen using cat.

-Look at the manual for the methods that do the write and reading to file.

 ```
 man 3 fwrite